dotCMS/core/hotfix_tracking.md

 46. https://github.com/dotCMS/core/issues/20801 : Warning log message incomplete for not allowed categories when retrieving content #20801

 47. https://github.com/dotCMS/core/issues/21313 : Push publishing sometimes changes the order of contentlets in the multi-tree table on multilingual pages #21313

+48. https://github.com/dotCMS/core/issues/20995 : Use a different connection for PostgresPubSub.publish #20995